 About the All-Party Parliamentary Group Housing in the North

-The APPG for Housing in the North provides a forum for Parliamentarians to discuss and advance housing and related policy across the three Northern regions and seeks to ensure the needs and ambitions of Northern communities are addressed in housing policy development.
+The APPG Housing in the North provides a forum for Parliamentarians to discuss and advance housing and related policy across the three northern regions and seeks to ensure the needs and ambitions of northern communities are addressed in national housing policy development.

 As Secretariat, the Northern Housing Consortium supports the APPG in facilitating a work programme that has in recent years concentrated on the regeneration of mixed tenure communities, housing an ageing population, and the impact of poor-quality housing on health and wellbeing.

 Inquiry 2019/20 – Property standards in the North’s Private Rented Sector (PRS)

 It is essential at a time of housing crisis to make sure that homes across all tenures are fit to live in.
 Most landlords provide stable and safe accommodation for their tenants, but this is not always the case.
 In parts of the North there are too many places where properties are undesirable, and where poor condition heightens issues of exclusion.
 Despite attempts at intervention, the quality and decency of PRS in the North still lags-behind other tenures.